-- 7.7.5.7 Unless otherwise agreed to by Alberta, timber operations shall be conducted outside of the period Jan.
-15 to April 30. - 7.7.5.8 Known willow areas shall be maintained in harvest areas during timber operations. - 7.7.5.9 Stand tending activities shall only remove competing deciduous vegetative growth that interferes with free-to-grow standards.
+- 7.6.5.3 Unless otherwise agreed to by Alberta, timber operations should be conducted outside of the period Jan.
+15 to April 30.
+Where temporary access is being used, variance to the timing restriction will be approved through the AOP. - 7.6.5.4 Known willow areas shall be maintained in harvest areas during timber operations. - 7.6.5.5 Stand tending activities shall only remove competing deciduous vegetative growth that interferes with approved regeneration standards.
 The intent is to maintain browse availability.